pinugit/fastTyper/README.md

 ## What have I already made 🔥

   - The basic structure of the home page is implemented
-  - Typing is working (but backspace and any other shortcut don't work)
+  - Typing is working (keyboard shortcuts are currently not working)
   - The paragraph length selector is working
   - The top bar is somewhat working
+  - When we complete the test the test Result screen will show up(for now the result screen is just a empty text)
   - For now these are the only things that are working 😭

  ## What i am currently working on